Hawaiian Heat

 Hawaiian Heat is an American drama television series.
 It starred Robert Ginty and Jeff McCracken.
 The series aired on ABC from September 14 to December 21, 1984.

 Overview

-It starred Robert Ginty and Jeff McCracken as two Chicago cops who quit their jobs in the Windy City to become detectives in Hawaii.
+Robert Ginty and Jeff McCracken played Chicago cops who grew weary of Midwestern winters and quit their jobs on the spur of the moment to become detectives in balmy Hawaii.
 Their boss at the Honolulu Police Department was played by veteran actor Mako.
 Many of the episodes were directed by Ivan Dixon.
 The series was shot in Hawaii.
 Only eleven episodes aired on ABC, including the pilot movie.
 Its theme song, "Goodbye Blues," was used by online video producer Brad Jones as the theme for his show "80's Dan."